 Cellulose insulation provides R-values of about 3.5 per inch, a rating that is similar to fiberglass but contains a higher percentage of recycled materials.
 If you are considering installing cellulose insulation in your home, you may want to think about its installation process.
 Cellulose is a loose-fill product that can be blown into place and can fit into even the smallest holes in an attic or basement.

 Contact us today to learn more about eco-friendly cellulose insulation in the Austin area!

 Cotton insulation is also referred to as denim insulation since the material is similar to that which is used to make blue jeans!
 When it comes to selecting environmentally friendly insulation, cotton insulation can be an excellent recycled material to use for insulation purposes.

-Cotton insulation consists of about 85 percent recycled denim, while the remaining 15 percent is made up of plastic treated with borate, the same fire retardant and insect repellent used in cellulose insulation.
+Cotton insulation consists of about 85% recycled denim, while the remaining 15% is made up of plastic treated with borate, the same fire retardant and insect repellent used in cellulose insulation.
 The material delivers an insulation rating of about R-3.4 per inch.